bleepzter/DataBind.NET/README.md

- For the purpose - a `BindableTask` or `BindableTask<T>` expose the following properties, for each of which the `INotifiedPropertyChanged` event is reaised whenever the underlying task has completed depending on how the task has actually completed.
+ For the purpose - a `BindableTask` or `BindableTask<T>` expose the following properties, for each of which the `INotifiedPropertyChanged` event is reaised whenever the underlying task has completed depending on how the task has actually completed:

 * Status
 * IsCompleted